Are you planning on taking a cruise with Norwegian Cruise Line? Here are my 25 top Norwegian cruise tips to make the most of your vacation at sea.

 1. Take advantage of Take Five/Free at Sea promotions

 NCL often runs a Free at Sea promotion, sometimes called “Take Five”.
 Norwegian will offer you up to five free perks, depending on your stateroom category selection.
-Higher stateroom categories can choose more perks, so suite guests can usually choose all five, and inside cabin passengers can pick one.
+Higher stateroom categories can choose more perks, so suite guests can usually choose all five, and inside cabin passengers can sometimes only pick one.

 The most common Free at Sea offerings are: